nklabs/libnklabs-pico/README.md

 cross-compiler, the only prerequisites are Python3 and a native C++ compiler.

-CMake is used to select just the parts of the SDK you use in your project.
+CMake is also used to select just the parts of the SDK you use in your project.
 For our Makefile, we just include all components.
-If a component is unused, the linker will not include it.
-There are not so many components that trimming them saves any build time.
+If a component is unused, the linker will not include it, so no space is wasted.
+There are not so many components that trimming them saves significant build time.

-The Raspberry Pi Pico SDK expects you to include it as a git submodule, but we've included it as a subtree instead.
-This means that you can use this repository directly- no need for submodule initialization.
+The Raspberry Pi Pico SDK expects you to include its git repository in your own project's git repository as a git submodule.
+However, we've included it as a subtree instead.
+This means that you can use this repository directly- no need for the submodule initialization steps.

 Basiclly to build you just clone this repository and type "make".